Honoring Montgomery County Women Who Served in the U.S. Armed and Uniformed Services

 Anneke Vandenbroek

 Dr. Anneke Vandenbroek served in the U.S. Army from 1998 to 2002.
 She was a recipient of the Army Health Professions Scholarship for her doctorate in psychology and entered active duty in June 1998.
 She completed her internship at Fort Gordon, Georgia and then served as Division Psychologist for the 25th Infantry Division at Schofield Barracks, Hawaii.
 She completed her tour at Tripler Army Medical Center as a Captain.
-Dr. Vandenbroek continued to work as a psychologist serving the military as a civilian employee at Walter Reed National Military Medical Center.
-She is now Senior Vice President and Clinic Director for the Steven A. Cohen Military Family Clinic at Easterseals.
+Dr. Vandenbroek continued to work as a psychologist serving the military as a civilian employee at Walter Reed National Military Medical Center and was Clinic Director for the Steven A. Cohen Military Family Clinic at Easterseals.
+She currently works in her own private practice.
+Dr. Vandenbroek has been a member of the Montgomery County Commission on Veterans Affairs since April 2021 and was appointed Vice Chair in April 2024 by County Executive Marc Elrich.
 She currently resides in Silver Spring, Maryland.

 Angela Waller